rich-97/todo-app/README.md

 1. Clone the repo.
 2. Install the dependencies with `bower install && npm install`.
-3. Build the assets with `gulp`.

 ## Usage

-After of build the assets you can run the server with `nodejs index.js` or in a port specific `PORT=4001; nodejs index.js`.
+You can build the assets and run the server with `npm start` or in a port specific `PORT=4001; npm start`.